anilmainali/SoftwareTesting/SoftwareTesting-Notes.md

 ## Grey Box Testing
 - Somewhere in middle of Black and White box testing.
 - Do manual testing.
+- No access to the source code but know how components of the application work.
+- Technical but not as technical as White Box Testing.

 ## What is Static Testing?